hirotake111/creating_video_chat_projects/README.md

 - [Dockernize server](https://www.docker.com/)

-- GitHub Actions to automatically create/push Docker image (with multi-archtecture)
+- GitHub Actions to automatically create/push Docker image

 - Display available user list (so that user doesn't have to type other user's ID maually)